he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Monk.md

 ## Mystic Strikes<span class="item-type">Level 3</span>

 Focusing your will into your physical attacks imbues them with mystical energy.
 Your unarmed attacks become magical, allowing them to get past resistances to non-magical attacks.
-However, you still need an item such as [[Handwraps of Mighty Blows]] to gain an item bonus to attack rolls or increase your attacks' weapon damage dice.
+However, you still need an item such as [[DATABASE/equipment/Handwraps of Mighty Blows|handwraps of mighty blows]] to gain an item bonus to attack rolls or increase your attacks' weapon damage dice.

 ## Skill Increases<span class="item-type">Level 3</span>